B.I.O.N.I.C. Lab

 This unique research facility is focused on developing trainees to blend high-quality hypothesis-driven scientific inquiry and problem solving engineering design skills.
 Aside from technical training, this lab’s structure is aimed at refining individual’s critical thinking skills and project management skills and prepares next-generation leaders in Neural Engineering and fusing Science & Engineering.

 Bionics is the application of biological methods and systems found in nature to the study and design of engineering systems and modern technology.
-Our goal is to understand molecular, cellular, and structural biology, so that we can leverage these natural tools to engineer microscale neural interface technologies, as well as develop intervention strategies for brain injury and disease.
+Our goal is to understand molecular, cellular, and structural biology, so that we can leverage these natural tools to engineer microscale neural interface technologies, as well as forward translate intervention strategies for brain injury and disease.